pwichmann/phd_thesis/README.md

 The material contains the following:

+* Distinction between supply chain and related concepts
+* Supply chain resilience
-* A detailed discussion of the potential beneficiaries of increased visibility into companies' supply chain structures *
+* A critical reflection on the value of supply chain maps
+* Inter- and intra-annotator agreement
+* Use cases of structural supply chain visibility

 Please see here for material supplementary to the IJPR paper and code examples: https://github.com/pwichmann/supply_chain_mining